-American families have less free time than ever to tend to house cleaning, but it becomes an overwhelming task if you don’t keep up with it.
+American families have less free time than ever to tend to house cleaning chores, but it becomes an overwhelming task if you don’t keep up with it.
 Here are some tips from professional house cleaners on how often to clean the most frequently used living areas of a home:

 If you do nothing else daily, make sure you wash the dishes and clean the sink and countertops.
 Wipe up messes on the stove and inside the microwave.
 Floors are a constant cleaning job depending on what’s been dropped, but if you’ve managed to keep it reasonably clean, mop weekly.
-Every few weeks, run a cleaning agent through the dishwasher to prevent buildup and ensure sparkling dishes.
+Every few weeks, run a cleaning solution through the dishwasher to prevent buildup and ensure sparkling dishes.

 It’s also a good idea to clear out the refrigerator before your weekly shopping trip.
 This way, you’re removing what’s spoiled and making room for fresh groceries.
-Every six months or so, remove all the items from your cabinets and wipe down the shelving.
+Every six months or so, remove all the items from your kitchen cabinets or pantry cabinet and wipe down the shelving.
 This also is a good time to go through your canned and other packaged goods and throw away items that have expired.